 As of March 31, 2005 we have several Qualified and Non-Qualified Stock Option Plans.
-We currently account for those plans under the recognition and Recently Issued Pronouncements.
+We currently account for those plans under the recognition and measurement principles of APB Opinion No. 25, Accounting for Stock Issued to Employees, and related interpretations.
+See discussion in Note 10 - Recently Issued Pronouncements.
 No stock-based compensation cost is reflected in net income (loss) applicable to common stock for the three months ended March 31, 2005 and 2004 and no options were granted under those plans during these periods.